vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > But *as the days of Noe were, so shall also the coming of the Son of man be*.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noe entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.
 {% ct 'Matthew 24:37-39' %}

 Obviously, there is nothing wrong with marriage because it was instituted and blessed by God Himself.
-Moreover, it is impossible to survive without nourishing our bodies, so we must eat, which means we must work, and for the majority of people, work consumes the largest portion of their lives.
-Most are busy just trying to survive, so in the absence of intentionality, it is easy to neglect spiritual things and become preoccupied with temporal ones.
-But Christ's words still quietly ring in the background: "seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." {% rf 'Matthew 6:33' %}.
+Moreover, it is impossible to survive without nourishing our bodies; we must eat, which means we must work, and for the majority of people, work consumes the largest part of their lives.
+Most are busy trying to survive, so in the absence of intentionality, it is easy to become preoccupied with the temporal to the neglect of the spiritual.
+But Christ’s words, nonetheless, quietly ring in the background: “seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.” {% rf 'Matthew 6:33' %}.
 In Noah’s days most people ignored his invitations to come into the ark because they were too busy doing other things.
 Where do our priorities stand?

 ## Are there any socioeconomic signs?

 > Go to now, ye rich men, weep and howl for your miseries that shall come upon you. *Your riches are corrupted*, and your garments are motheaten.
 Your gold and silver is cankered; and the rust of them shall be a witness against you, and shall eat your flesh as it were fire.
 Ye have heaped treasure together for the last days.
 Behold, the *hire of the labourers who have reaped down your fields, which is of you kept back by fraud, crieth*: and the cries of them which have reaped are entered into the ears of the Lord of sabaoth.
 Ye have lived in pleasure on the earth, and been wanton; ye have nourished your hearts, as in a day of slaughter.
 {% ct 'James 5:1-5' %}

-Rising wealth inequality, fraud, and trouble between capital and labor will continue to be prominent until the coming of Christ.
+The gap between rich and poor, coupled with corruption, fraud, and disputes between employers and workers, will only continue to rise as we draw nearer to the coming of Christ.

 ## What is one of the positive signs?

 > And *this gospel of the kingdom shall be preached in all the world* for a witness unto all nations; and then shall the end come.
 {% ct 'Matthew 24:14' %}

-What was once an impossible task is now a reality!
-With the rise of media, like television, radio, and the internet, the gospel is now going out to the entire world.
-Everyone will be exposed to it before He returns.
+With the rapid advancement in communication technology over the past few decades--such as television, radio, and the internet--the gospel is now being preached in the remotest corners of the globe.
+What once seemed an impossible task is now a reality!
+The Bible teaches that religious revivals, both [genuine](/posts/prophecy/usa.md#will-there-be-a-genuine-revival) and [counterfeit](/posts/prophecy/usa.md#will-there-be-a-false-religious-revival), will spread across the world and religious discussions will take center stage [on national levels](/posts/prophecy/usa.md) just prior to Christ's return.
+Religion, generally, and the enforcement of God's law, specifically, will be on everyone's mind.

 ## What is God’s desire for the human race?

 > The Lord is not slack concerning his promise, as some men count slackness; but is *longsuffering to us-ward, not willing that any should perish, but that all should come to repentance*.
 {% ct '2 Peter 3:9' %}

+> Say unto them, As I live, saith the Lord GOD, *I have no pleasure in the death of the wicked*; but that the wicked turn from his way and live: *turn ye, turn ye from your evil ways; for why will ye die*, O house of Israel?
+{% ct 'Ezekiel 33:11' %}

-God does not want anyone to be surprised by and unprepared for His coming; His desire is for every single person to be saved.
+God does not want anyone to be surprised by and unprepared for His coming.
+His desire is for every single person to be saved, so He is patient with us, giving us repeated opportunities and every needed blessing {% rf 'Ephesians 1:3-4' %} to ensure we can become His sons and daughters.
+But His patience is not infinite {% rf 'Genesis 6:3' %}, or the misery of sin would never end.
+One day, the door to reconciliation with our Maker will close forever.
+May it not be said of any of us: "The harvest is past, the summer is ended, and we are not saved" {% rf 'Jeremiah 8:20' %}.
+Let us make the most of every God-given opportunity and blessing.

 ## What advice and promise does the Bible give?